faskai/amethyst/README.md

 ## Amethyst AI

-`Amethyst` is the first AI-native language and IDE to build agents.
+`Amethyst` is the first no-code, AI-native programming language and IDE.

-It optimizes human happiness by hiding complexity.
+It hides complexity and feels like talking to a human (AI).
 We're taking "English is the next programming language" to its logical conclusion.

-Internally, Amethyst takes care of reliability, accuracy (supports multi-agents) and provides enterprise level scale, so that builders don't have to write explicit code for them.
-It's inspired by the principles of Ruby and uses convention-over-configuration choices in many places to keep the developer experience simple.

 This doc is a whitepaper and outlines the vision and specs.
 The code will follow soon.